Academic Festival Overture, op. 80

 Composed 1880.
 First performance: 4 January 1881.
 University of Breslau (modern Wrocław, Poland).
 Johannes Brahms, conductor.

-This year, performers and audiences around the world are debating the legacy of Beethoven and deciding how they want to mark the 250th anniversary of his birth.
-Many orchestras have followed the usual pattern of such anniversary years by programming a cycle of his symphonies.
-Others have suggested that placing his music on pause—making space instead for new voices—would be a more fitting tribute.
-Combining the music of Brahms, who was one of the first composers to stand in Beethoven’s long shadow, with a performance from a young artist could be heard as a meaningful response to the call of Beethoven's music.
+In 2020 performers and audiences around the world were debating the legacy of Beethoven and deciding how they wanted to mark the 250th anniversary of his birth.
+Many orchestras followed the usual pattern of such anniversary years by programming a cycle of his symphonies.
+On the other hand, some suggested that placing his music on pause — making space instead for new voices — would be a more fitting tribute.
+Ultimately, the music was paused as our world entered the pandemic that is still shaping our lives.
+Returning to the program now and combining the music of Brahms, who was one of the first composers to stand in Beethoven's long shadow, with a performance from a young artist could be heard as a meaningful response to the call of Beethoven's music and our changed circumstances.
 All musicians must both make their peace with tradition, learn from it, and yet also move beyond.

 In the wake of Beethoven’s nine transformative symphonies, Brahms was wary of engaging with the genre, despite his early successes as a composer.
 Schumann had called his sonatas for piano “veiled symphonies” and encouraged the young Brahms to “direct his magic wand where the powers of the masses in chorus and orchestra may lend him their forces... may the highest genius strengthen him to this end.”
 This exhortation must have been as intimidating as it was encouraging, for Brahms later declared himself to conductor Hermann Levi: “I will never compose a symphony!
 You have no idea how disheartening it is for us when he constantly hears such a great giant marking behind.”